jmarcosdias/amazing/README.md

 <li>
   <p>Ability to define which operations are allowed.</p>
   <p>Currently the four arithmethic operations are used.</p>
-  <p>For example if the user wants to practice only addition and subtraction, this future feature will help.</p>
+  <p>This feature will help users that prefer, for example, to practice only addition and subtraction.</p>
 </li>
 </ul>